ryanzhou7/fastapp_course/ch2_mise_prereq.md

 #### Answer: B

 The `>>` operator appends the content to the file.
 If the file does not exist, it creates a new file and writes 'test1' to it.
+To confirm that it appends to the file, try running the command multiple times.

 </p>
 </details>